Data Science and Sport MSc

 Overview

-You’ll also benefit from our direct partnership with the UK’s National Innovation Centre for Data (NICD).
-Aspects of this course delivered by NICD's expert data scientists.
-You’ll immerse yourself in their leading-edge techniques, practical implementation, and ethical considerations of data science.
+Aspects of this course are delivered by expert data scientists from the UK’s National Innovation Centre for Data (NICD).
+You’ll immerse yourself in their leading-edge techniques, practical implementation, and ethical considerations of data science through data bootcamps and experiential learning.

 Who this course is for

-This MSc is ideal for graduates who transition into a data-driven career in sport.
-Applicants should not have a degree in computer science or a course with significant computational content.
+This MSc is ideal for graduates who want to transition into a data-driven career in sport.
+Applicants should not have a degree in computer science or a degree with significant computational content.

 This programme provides the data science and analytical skills needed to thrive in the modern sports industry.
 It's ideal for those eager to contribute to innovation in: